 There are more than 30 million Company Pages on LinkedIn.
-If you aren’t one of those who take advantage of the potential with a Company Page, you miss a unique opportunity to reach your target audience directly.
-We provide you with 10 tips on what kind of content you can share from your Company Page.
+Suppose you aren’t one of those who take advantage of the potential with a Company Page already.
+In that case, you are missing out on a unique opportunity to reach your target audience directly.
+In this article, we provide you with 10 tips on what types of content to share from your Company Page.

-Different posts have different goals – and it is important to know the goal of your post.
-If the goal is leads, you should link to a white paper, e-book or other material, where they should provide their information in exchange for the content.
-On the other hand, if your goal is brand awareness, you can link to your website, and if your goal is thought leadership, you can share an article you have written yourself or an article you find interesting and enriching.
+Different posts have different goals – and it is important to be aware of the purpose of your post.
+If the purpose is finding new leads, you should link to a White paper, e-book, or other material, where the leads need to provide some information in exchange for the content.
+On the other hand, if your purpose is brand awareness, you can link to your website, and if your purpose is thought leadership, you can share an article that you have written yourself or an article you find interesting and enriching.

 Video, video, video – it is everywhere, and there are several reasons:

 - Video has a 5x higher chance of starting virtual conversations than other types of content